owlbarn/tutorial/book/diffequation/README.md

 where the $y_0$, $y_1$, etc. are known.
 The highest order of derivatives that are used in [@eq:diffequation:ode-def] is the *order* of this differential equation.
 A first-order differential equation can be generally expressed as: $\frac{dy}{dx}=f(x,y)$, where $f$ is any function that contains $x$ and $y$.
-Solving [@eq:diffequation:ode-def] that fits given initial values as in [@eq:diffequation:init] is called the *initial value problem*.
+Solving [@eq:diffequation:ode-def] that fits the given initial values as in [@eq:diffequation:init] is called the *initial value problem*.
-Solving this kind of problems is the main target of many numerical ODE solvers.
+Solving problems of this kind is the main target of many numerical ODE solvers.

 ### Exact Solutions